KTAR-FM: KTAR-FM

 In 2006, Emmis sold the station to Bonneville International.
-In turn, Bonneville announced it would move the news/talk format airing on KTAR (620 AM) to KKFR 92.3 FM The change would begin on September 18, 2006.
+In turn, Bonneville announced it would move the news/talk format airing on KTAR (620 AM) to 92.3 FM.
+The change would begin on September 18, 2006.
 That same day, KKFR became KTAR-FM.
 The AM station merged its programming with KMVP, the local ESPN Radio sports radio station.
 The merger was complete by January 1, 2007.

 As KTAR-FM carried all news/talk programming, KTAR AM became "Arizona Sports 620".
 (On September 15, 2014, KTAR AM became "ESPN Phoenix 620 AM" with the local "Arizona Sports" format moving to 98.7 FM on January 6, 2014.)
-860 AM was divested to the non-profit Cesar Chavez Foundation on March 9, 2017.
+KMVP was divested to the non-profit Cesar Chavez Foundation on March 9, 2017.

 Programming

 KTAR-FM airs a mix of local and nationally syndicated talk shows.
 Weekdays begin with Arizona's Morning News anchored by Jim Sharpe and Jayme West.
 That's followed by local talk with The Mike Broomhead Show.
 In afternoons, The Chris & Joe Show is heard (Chris Merrill and Joe Huizenga) followed by Outspoken with Bruce and Gaydos (Bruce St. James and Larry Gaydos).
 Syndicated shows include The Ramsey Show with Dave Ramsey, heard in early afternoons and early evenings.
 That's followed by The Chad Benson Show, Red Eye Radio and This Morning, America's First News with Gordon Deal.

 Weekends feature specialty shows on money, health, home improvement, cars, real estate and gardening.
 Some weekend programs are paid brokered programming.
 Syndicated weekend shows include The Kim Komando Show, Rosie on The House and Music and the Spoken Word.
 Most hours begin with an update from ABC News Radio.